Private vs Public school: Where to send your child?

 This topic envisages the parents to decide among the two most popular types of schools.

-Let’s understand private vs public schools and which might be more beneficial for you and your child.
+Let’s understand private vs. public schools and which might be more beneficial for you and your child.

-A private school is an autonomous body that generates the funds through different types of fees that the students have to pay.
+A private school is an autonomous body that generates funds through different types of fees that the students have to pay.

 It includes tuition fees, maintenance fees, lab fees, and so on.
 Furthermore, private schools also get endowments and private grants.

 Usually, these schools teach things that go above the level of the prescribed curriculum.
-It helps in catering to the students who might be gifted or belong to other nationalities.
+It helps in catering to students who might be gifted or belong to other nationalities.

 A public school, on the other hand, is funded by the government and students need not pay anything in most cases.